GAM-team/GAM/docs/Chrome-Policies.md

     NONE: Setting a shortcut for the "Delete" action is disabled.
     ALT: Delete shortcut setting uses the shortcut that contains the alt modifier.
     SEARCH: Delete shortcut setting uses the shortcut that contains the search modifier.
-  deleteKeyModifierSettingGroupPolicyMode: TYPE_ENUM
-    MANDATORY: Do not allow users to override.
-    RECOMMENDED: Allow users to override.

 chrome.devices.managedguest.DeletePrintJobHistoryAllowed: Print job history deletion.
   deletePrintJobHistoryAllowed: TYPE_BOOL